 Powder XRD Services to support research, GLP or GMP requirements:

 Intertek applies R&D, Good Laboratory Practice (GLP) or Good Manufacturing Practice (cGMP) compliant powder X-ray diffraction (pXRD) analysis to meet clients' physical characterization requirements.
-Applications include process development support, ICH stability studies or QC batch release testing.
+Applications include process development support, ICH stability studies, pharmaceutical quality control testing or QC batch release testing.
 Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.